 (B) “Compensation” means compensation for acts requiring a real estate license, regardless of whether calculated as a percentage of transaction price, flat fee, hourly rate, or in any other manner.

 (C) “Transaction” means a sale, exchange, lease, or rental of real property, a business opportunity, or a manufactured home, which may lawfully be brokered per real estate licensee.

 17. TRANSACTION COORDINATORS:

-When using CURB's in-house Transaction Coordinator, fee is $395 per side.
+When using CURB's in-house Transaction Coordinator, fee is $395 per side for basic TC service.
 Agents are free to use an outside Transaction Coordinator if they choose.
 If using an outside Transaction Coordinator or the agent chooses to process the transaction forms themselves, the fee is $95 to review the file per side for DRE compliance.

 18. ATTORNEY FEES: